Bumpless pipe dreams encode Gr\"obner geometry of Schubert polynomials: Introduction

-In light of the rich history of Schubert varieties in commutative algebra (see, e.g.,\cite{HE71,Hoc73,MS83, Ram85, DL81, HL82, MR85, Ram87, MS89, GL96, GM00}) and also of myriad generalizations of classical determinantal varieties (see, e.g., \cite{HT92,BC98, Con98, Gor07, Boo12, EHH13, Ber15, CDG20, FK20, CDF+21, Con96, CH97}), one might expect a wealth of commutative algebraic results on matrix Schubert varieties and alternating sign matrix varieties.
-However, this is not the case.
-Indeed, very little is known about matrix Schubert varieties from the standpoint of commutative algebra outside of the vexillary case.
-For example, although there is a characterization of the Gorenstein Schubert varieties \cite{WY06}, the Gorenstein matrix Schubert varieties have not been characterized.
+No comparable results are known by any method for alternating sign matrix varieties.
+Indeed, very little is known about alternating sign matrices from the standpoint of commutative algebra.
 It is not known when alternating sign matrix varieties are Cohen--Macaulay nor even equidimensional.
-Results on Hilbert--Samuel multiplicities and Castlenuevo--Mumford regularities of matrix Schubert varieties have primarily been pursued via combinatorial methods (see, e.g., \cite{LY12,WY12,RRR+21}).
-No comparable results are known by any method for alternating sign matrix varieties.
 We hope that the current work showcases both the intrigue of matrix Schubert varieties and alternating sign matrix varieties from the perspective of commutative algebra and also the fact that both classes are amenable to study by such techniques.